How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 Opensea uses something known as the Wyvern Protocol.
 It’s an audited system that creates a personal contract for each user of the platform.
 You also have to approve access to each transaction before the system can access any of the assets you own.

-Opensea also doesn’t hold any NFTs or digital assets it’s just a website that allows people to view them and interact with the Opensea marketplace.
+Opensea also doesn’t hold any NFTs or digital assets; it’s just a website that allows people to view them and interact with the Opensea marketplace.

 Opensea seems like a VERY safe platform it’s the human error that can cause problems.